KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 **Last tested:** <VersionHl date="2021-07-17" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_865717842816532491_865808993149255710_transcript-fischl-c1-and-hod.html)

+**Finding/Bug:**
-**Finding/Bug:** Both the summoning and re-summoning of Oz with E count as using an Elemental Skill.
+Both the summoning and re-summoning of Oz with E count as using an Elemental Skill.
-For example, they both trigger the 4-Piece heart of depth effect.
+For example, they both trigger the 4-Piece Heart of Depth effect.

 **Evidence:**
 [Video](https://youtu.be/s0937Qm8VFs)